 Welcome back everybody.
 I hope you all managed to have a relaxing and peaceful Easter break.
 The children have settled back into the routines of school brilliantly and I couldn't be prouder for how they have started this summer term.
-They were incredibly excited to be greeted by a rainforest, as they arrived on Monday morning.
-Children in both Acorn and Oak Class will be learning alongside one another in this inspiring cross curriculum unit - Amazon Adventure.

 This curriculum newsletter will tell you all about the units and areas of learning being covered in this half term.
 The children in Acorn Class will be learning the same topics but will cover the specific year group expectations for Year R, 1 and 2.
-Our topic is called 'Kings and Queens' and many of our activities will relate to this.
-We will be learning about some significant British Monarchs through history, we will be making a den and seeing if we could stay warm and dry in it, in Science we will be discovering if we could survive without water.
-As well as taking part in a Platinum Jubilee garden party.
+Our topic is called 'How does your garden grow?' and many of our activities will relate to this.